The Pinnacle - South Hurstville RSL Club and Hurstville RSL Club

 Darts play a home and away format with South Hurstville RSL being the home base.
 Two competitions each year approx 3 months each.
 Games are played on a Wednesday night.

-Chief Executive Officer - Simon Mikkelsen Operations Manager (Sth Hurstville RSL) - Ray Murray Operations Manager (Hurstville RSL) - Andrew Carpenter Human Resource Manager - Steven Playford Finance Manager - Sharon Farrell Duty Managers - Hana Vcelkova, Brian Keevers, Jordan Wykes, Karina Huang, Nigel Chung, Rosanna Kennedy, Hayden Banks
+Chief Executive Officer - Simon Mikkelsen Operations Manager (Sth Hurstville RSL) - Ray Murray Operations Manager (Hurstville RSL) - Andrew Carpenter Human Resource Manager - Steven Playford Finance Manager - Sharon Farrell Duty Managers - Susan Slade, Brian Keevers, Jordan Wykes, Karina Huang, Nigel Chung, Rosanna Kennedy, Hayden Banks

 President - Patrick Wedes